rgeraldes24/solc/docs/style-guide.rst

         }
     }

-It is recommended that Solidity contracts are fully annotated using :ref:`NatSpec <natspec>` for all public interfaces (everything in the ABI).
+It is recommended that Hyperion contracts are fully annotated using :ref:`NatSpec <natspec>` for all public interfaces (everything in the ABI).

 Please see the section about :ref:`NatSpec <natspec>` for a detailed explanation.